Gtalen/pands-project/README.md

  ### Conclusion
-The Palmer penguin dataset was used to demonstrate how raw data can be sourced, explored, manipulated, modelled and visulaized in  order to provide meaningful insights.

 ### Contributors
 - Ebelechukwu Chidimma Igwagu

-- Eager to contribute? his project is open to external contribution.
+- Eager to contribute?
+This project is open to external contribution.

 ### License
-This project is available under the MIT, GNU license.

 ### References